tototheshadow/Quotip/README.md

     - run `Sudo apt-get install apache`
     - run `Apache2 --version` (to check if apache web server was installed)
     - Copy the frontend files from https://github.com/tototheshadow/Quotip/CC/website to the apache place.
 Which is at "var/html/www/"
-    - Then your website is read to go.
+    - Then your website is ready to go.